christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/README.md

 ![Pickle Store](https://user-images.githubusercontent.com/66698256/229376712-d235bbbb-0d59-4c3d-a9e0-ab0829107127.png)

-If the user clicks on one of the buttons (the first, for example), he/she will be redirected to <code>/order</code>:
+If the user clicks on one of the buttons (the first one, for example), he/she will be redirected to <code>/order</code>:

 ![Order executed](https://user-images.githubusercontent.com/66698256/229377403-7b7e14fd-62dd-46fd-9b15-5188b734f11d.png)